sid-code/dhtsim/README.md

 message you got, you use the same tag.
 That way, the application that sent it knows that it was indeed a response.

+The 'hops' field is to count the number of hops the message took.
+This may be useful later, but I don't use it now.

 ## `base.hpp`

 This file contains a subclass of `Application` that provides many functionalities such as queues for messages and callbacks for responses.

+## `pingonly.hpp`

+Finally.
+This file contains a subclass of `BaseApplication` that demonstrates how to actually write a real application.
+This application just responds to pings.
+See the enum at the top of the file that defines the messgae types?
+This is just giving names to some integers.

+All this class needs to do is implement `handleMessage`.
+The `ping` method is for convenience.
+See how it's used by `main.cpp`.

 # What does main.cpp do?